AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `team add n/TEAM_NAME`

 <div class="alert alert-info" markdown="1">
-* Each team in CodeConnect needs to have a unique name, so you can't add a team if another team with the same name is already present in the team list. <br>
+ℹ️ Each team in CodeConnect needs to have a unique name, so you can't add a team if another team with the same name is already present in the team list. <br>
-* Team names are case-sensitive, so it's fine to have two teams named `NUS HACK 2024` and `Nus Hack 2024`.
+ℹ️ Team names are case-sensitive, so it's fine to have two teams named `NUS HACK 2024` and `Nus Hack 2024`.
 </div>

 Examples: